mautic/user-documentation/docs/contacts/import_contacts.rst

 2. In the top right corner above the table of Contacts open the sub menu of actions and select the :ref:`Import History<import job list>` option.

 3. Unpublish the import job you want to stop.
 The import changes :ref:`status<import job status>` to Stopped.
-It finishes importing the current batch and then stop.
+It finishes importing the current batch and then stops.

-4. To start the import again, simply publish it and the background job continues with the next :doc:`cron job execution</configuration/cron_jobs>`.
+4. To start the import again, publish it, and the background job continues with the next :doc:`cron job execution</configuration/cron_jobs>`.

 .. image:: images/import-publish.png
     :align: center